Industry members of ISAPP are part of a collaborative, innovation-focused community that helps advance probiotic and prebiotic science globally.

 - IAC members can connect with ISAPP’s network of students and fellows to build relationships with some of the rising stars in related scientific fields.

 WHAT DO THE IAC DUES SUPPORT?

 IAC dues provide support for the full breadth of ISAPP initiatives.
-ISAPP is a credible, science-based voice for advancing the science of probiotics and prebiotics, and its accomplishments are in part made possible through funding by its IAC members.
-Those companies that value science and the advancement of education around probiotics, prebiotics, and microbiomes can ensure these activities continue through their annual dues.
-Summaries of ISAPP activities are found here.
+ISAPP is a credible, science-based voice for advancing the science of probiotics, prebiotics, postbiotics, synbiotics and fermented foods, and its accomplishments are in part made possible through funding by its IAC members.
+Those companies that value science and the advancement of education in this field can ensure these activities continue through their annual dues.
+Yearly summaries of ISAPP activities are found here.

 HOW CAN A COMPANY JOIN THE ISAPP INDUSTRY ADVISORY COMMITTEE?

-Companies involved in, or developing involvement in, the manufacture of probiotics, prebiotics, or fermented foods (or products containing them) may be candidates for IAC membership.
+Companies involved in making or researching probiotics, prebiotics, postbiotics, synbiotics or fermented foods (or products containing them) may be candidates for IAC membership.
 Additionally, companies involved more peripherally with the industry will be considered.

 The ISAPP board of directors may evaluate the suitability of a company for IAC membership.
 Companies are welcomed for inclusion in the IAC if they demonstrate:

-- A science-based approach to probiotic, prebiotic, and fermented foods product development
+- A science-based approach to probiotic, prebiotic, synbiotic, postbiotic and fermented foods product development

 - A commitment to and funding of related research